bartificer/programming-by-stealth/docs/pbs35.md

 ![](../assets/pbs35/Screen-Shot-2017-05-19-at-00.23.36.png)

 There’s one final text area attribute that I want to draw your attention to – `wrap`.
-This attribute controls how the text area should behave when the cursor reaches the right-edge of the text box and you keep typing.
+This attribute controls how the text area should behave when the cursor reaches the right edge of the text box and you keep typing.
 There are three valid values for this attribute.

 The default value for the `wrap` attribute is `soft`.
 This causes text areas to behave similarly to a word processor.
 The lines are displayed as wrapping, but there are no actual newline characters inserted into the contents of the text area.
 Setting `wrap` to `hard` makes the browser actually insert newline characters when text reaches the right edge of the text area.
 Finally, setting `wrap` to `off` causes the text area to become horizontally scrollable if a line of text has more characters than there are columns.